RCHowell/REDPoint-data/readme.md

 # REDPoint-data

+## IMPORTANT
+Mountain Project has updated their entire site.
+The route scraping scripts are now outdated because of this.
+I will not be updating the scripts until necessary for my other project.

 What's this?

 I'm working on a project which requires lots of Rock Climbing data!
 So, this is a repo which has some scraping scripts to get data from Mountain Project.
 I have it configured to start a depth first search at Kentucky's Red River Gorge, but that could be replaced to start anywhere.
 Classes in `/lib` can be used to retrieve more information from the page. `index.js` is what constructs the graph of urls and recognizes a page as either a route or an area.